donadef/ddm/docs/usage.rst

 [main]:

-- ff_parameters: Force field parameters for gromacs.
+- **ff_parameters**: Force field parameters for gromacs.
 Default is charmm36-jul2017.ff.
-- temperature: Set the temperature for the experiment.
+- **temperature**: Set the temperature for the experiment.
 Default is ???.

 [vba-bound]:

-- windows: Factors to apply on constrain consecutively for dG vba-bound calculation.
+- **windows**: Factors to apply on constrain consecutively for dG vba-bound calculation.
 Default is 0.001, 0.01, 0.1, 0.2, 0.5, 1.0.
-- int_meth: Integration method; WHAM or TI.
+- **int_meth**: Integration method; WHAM or TI.
 Default is TI.
-- WHAM_PATH: Required if WHAM has been chosen.
+- **WHAM_PATH**: Required if WHAM has been chosen.
 The path for wham command.
 Default is ''.

 [vba-unbound]:

-- symmetry_numbers: symmetry numbers for the ligand, the receptor and the complex to compute the correction due to the symmetry.
+- **symmetry_numbers**: symmetry numbers for the ligand, the receptor and the complex to compute the correction due to the symmetry.
 If those numbers are not provided, the symmetry correction is not computed, then equal to 0.